Feastio

 Assorted pastries

-The restaurant menu is projected on a wall — not the easiest to read, much like their website.
+Once you enter Destroyer's front door, you will find an open kitchen and a lot going on.
+The restaurant menu is projected on a wall, which is not the easiest to read, like their website.

 I was handed a number and waited for my chai tea to be prepared.
 It was served in the same earthenware mugs on display for sale.